netlify/blobs/README.md

 > [!IMPORTANT]
-> This repository does not hold the source code for the `@netlify/blobs` package, and it is not actively monitored by the Netlift team.
+> This repository does not hold the source code for the `@netlify/blobs` package, and it is not actively monitored by the Netlify team.
 >
 > Please refer to the [Netlify Blobs documentation](https://docs.netlify.com/blobs/overview/) for information about the feature, including the full API reference of `@netlify/blobs`.
 >